 In a separate envelope, please mail to the same address a stock power for each certificate, along with a copy of your letter.
 Do not complete any information on the stock power other than your signature and the date and obtain a medallion signature guarantee.
 If the certificate represents a greater number of shares than you intend to give to Yale, please enclose a note requesting the return of a new stock certificate with the non-gift balance and include your social security number, full name, address, and phone number.

-Your bank or broker can supply you with blank stock powers, or Contribution Processing will be happy to send them to you.
+Your bank or broker can supply you with blank stock powers, or Donated Securities will be happy to send them to you.
 For most expedient handling, do not fill in Yale’s name as transferee on either the stock certificate or the stock power, and please do not send stock certificates to a transfer agent for transfer into Yale’s name.

 Mutual fund shares

-Please contact Contribution Processing at 203.432.4107 with information about your mutual fund shares.
-The procedure for transferring shares is established by the mutual fund company, and Contribution Processing will be able to assist you with the appropriate letters of instruction.
+Please contact Donated Securities at 203.432.4107 with information about your mutual fund shares.
+The procedure for transferring shares is established by the mutual fund company, and Donated Securities will be able to assist you with the appropriate letters of instruction.

 Excise tax on donated securities

-As of July 1, 2018, the Tax Cuts and Jobs Act of 2017 imposes on Yale, and a limited number of other colleges and universities, a 1.4 percent excise tax on the difference between a donor’s tax basis (typically the original purchase price) in donated securities and the net proceeds received when Yale sells those securities.
-To assist in calculating Yale’s tax liability arising from this new tax, we may be asking donors for information about their tax basis in securities they donate.
-Any information that donors can provide will be appreciated greatly and will help to reduce the effect of the excise tax.
+As of July 1, 2018, the Tax Cuts and Jobs Act of 2017 imposes on Yale (and a limited number of other colleges and universities) a 1.4 percent excise tax on net investment income.
+Yale’s income includes the difference between a donor’s tax basis (typically the original purchase price) and the net proceeds Yale receives upon sale of donated securities.
+To assist in calculating Yale’s tax liability, we need to collect information about the tax basis of all donated securities.